photo/frontend/documentation/api/Authentication.markdown

 In all reality you probably don't need to understand the ins and outs of OAuth, just grab one of our libraries.

 * <a href="https://github.com/openphoto/openphoto-php">openphoto/openphoto-php</a> - Our PHP language binding.
+* <a href="https://github.com/openphoto/openphoto-ruby">openphoto/openphoto-ruby</a> - Our Ruby language binding.
+* <a href="https://github.com/openphoto/openphoto-python">openphoto/openphoto-python</a> - Our Python language binding.
 * <a href="https://github.com/openphoto/openphoto-java">openphoto/openphoto-java</a> - Our Java language binding.
 * More coming soon, <a href="mailto:hello@openphoto.me">contact us</a> if you'd like to write bindings in an unlisted language.